SWAN Digital Twin H2O Work Group

 The SWAN Digital Twin H2O Work Group is co-chaired by Gigi Karmous-Edwards, Karmous-Edwards Consulting, Colby Manwaring, CEO of Innovyze & Michael Kanellos, Head of Corp.
 Communications, OSIsoft.

 The Work Group is open for free to be an “Observer Member” and receive Group updates.
-SWAN Members also have the opportunity to become “Active Members” and collaborate to develop a common Digital Twin strategy for global water utilities.
-The Work Group will be divided into two subgroups focusing on (1) Holistic Architecture; and (2) Outcomes and Applications.
+SWAN Members can also become “Active Members” and collaborate to develop a common Digital Twin strategy for global water utilities.
+The Work Group is divided into two subgroups: (1) Holistic Architecture; and (2) Outcomes and Applications.
 Please sign up in the contact form below if you are interested in becoming an “Active” or “Observer” Member in the Work Group.